Who We Are

 Our mission is to make the process of growing food accessible to everyone - regardless of income or skill level.
 We install and maintain productive organic gardens and share knowledge, resources, and skills along the way, enabling people to continue without us!

 We offer an alternative to global food production systems, which have done significant harm to both people and the planet.
-While not a complete substitute for grocery stores, our gardens empower individuals to reconnect with food as a meaningful process rather than a product.
+While not a substitute for grocery stores, our gardens empower individuals to reconnect with food as a meaningful process rather than a product.

 Co-founder and real-life garden gnome, Gabe has lived in Atlanta his whole life.
 He had a reoccurring dream he could fly as a child.
 Gardening is the closest substitute he can find.
 In addition to dirt-digging with his mom since he was a wee lad, he has 3 years of formal farming experience.
+He is currently the main person managing Atplanta's daily affairs.

 Deborah, digital storyteller and lover of all things food, grew up with a passion for gardening and farming.
 She thinks about how best to reconnect black and brown folks to the land, and she's currently tending a garden that we helped build on her property!
 Her social media and marketing expertise helped us out a ton.